The Green New Deal is species suicide — hemp, mycelium and nuclear are infinitely cleaner and greener than solar, wind and lithium

 While hemp cannot do everything, it can do a lot (this summary only skims the surface, and much more research is of course needed, since prohibition has severely limited research and development).
 We may or may not be able to abolish metal mining entirely, and it will have to be a transition, but it can be reduced to the bare minimum.
 Mining for metals that can’t be replaced by fibrous plants could be powered by emissions-free nuclear instead of fossil fuel.

 Clearly other things need to happen as well to save the planet.
-Where possible some devices should return to analog.
-Does everybody really need an electric doorbell, for example?
 We may need filtration systems to help de-pollute the air.
-Hydrogen power, which enables much faster charging than lithium and is more suitable for longer distances and transporting freight; and thorium-based nuclear fusion, which is even less radioactive; will be options to consider.
+Hydrogen power, which enables much faster charging than lithium and is more suitable for longer distances and transporting freight; and liquid thorium, which of course cannot melt, will be options to consider.
 The prospect of space-based solar power and the related wireless transmission, meaning solar can be ‘collected’ without the intermitency of night or winter, is also very promising.